pinoy4/c-sharp-web-api/README.md

 #### Migrations
 To run migrations execute `dotnet ef database update` in the terminal from the root folder of the project.

+#### Package dependencies
+To enable swagger documentation install the following Nuget package from your package manager console:

+Install-Package Swashbuckle.AspNetCore

+Navigate your browser to https://localhost:{yourport}/swagger  to view your new API documentation.

 # FEATURES:

 - [x] database connection *(EntityFramework + Postgresql)*